 Whilst seeking an efficient analytical method - that avoids the state-space explosion problem - to solve our model of patient flow we developed the approximate generating function analysis (AGFA) technique presented in Chapter 5.
-In this technique single nodes of networks of multiclass M/M/m queues with blocking and class-dependent priorities are analysed individually, adapting Cobham's formula to approximate the Laplace transform of response time probability density.
-The single nodes are aggregated together to form sub-networks, which are solved using a hierarchical MVA-like approach [92, 44].
+In this technique single nodes of networks of multiclass M/M/m queues with population constraints and classdependent priorities are analysed individually, adapting Cobham's formula to approximate the Laplace transform of response time probability density.
+The single nodes are aggregated together to form sub-networks, which are solved using a hierarchical MVA-like approach [96, 46].